kubecost/docs/alerts.md

 #### Type: Health Diagnostic

 Enabling diagnostic alerts in Kubecost sends a Slack message (email coming soon) when an event impacts product uptime.
-This feature can be enabled in seconds from the from a values file.
-The events are detected:
+This feature can be enabled in seconds from a values file.
+The following health events are detected:

 * Prometheus is unreachable
 * Kubecost metrics missing over last 5 minutes